The pandemic-driven surge in data collection offers major opportunities, and some risks, for the reopening of tourism in the region.

-Matthias' research interests include international trade, health, infrastructure financing, and urban economics.
-He has published eight books, including with Oxford University Press.
+Matthias' research interests include health, international trade, and development economics.
+He has co-edited eleven books, including with Oxford University Press.
 Matthias' research has appeared in flagship publications of international organizations as well as in books and scientific journals.
-Before joining ADBI in 2013, he was a research economist at ADBI.
-Matthias previously worked as economist for the World Bank, the World Health Organization, the World Trade Organization, and the UN.
+His work includes affiliations with the World Health Organization, Asian Development Bank and Asian Development Bank Institute, World Bank, the World Trade Organization, and the UN.

 There has been a sharp contrast between evidence and policies during the pandemic, but these actions will encourage evidence-informed policymaking as we move forward.

 Vaccination programs and travel bubbles are still in their infancy.
 They could help revive tourism in Asia and the Pacific but governments need to pave the way with the right policies.

 Ази тивийн хөгжиж буй орнуудын хувьд эдийн засгаа сэргээж, зах зээлээ нээхийн тулд вакциныг тэгш хүртээмжтэйгээр нэвтрүүлэх нь нэн чухал болоод байна. Вакцинжуулалтын бодлогыг оновчтой боловсруулснаар Азийн эдийн засгийн сэргэлтийг түргэсгэж, дэлхий дахинд эерэг өөрчлөлтийг авчирч чадна.